 To the community, the Earth House is a source of socially and temporally relevant, informative, engaging acts of public spectacle and participation.
 All of our workshops embody our commitment to critical learning through participatory experience, so house activities combine multiple medias and numerous points of intersection with the education, politics, and experience of the student.

-Please join us on April 20, 2014 as Earth House will be hosting FernFest.
+Earth House hosts FernFest along with the Office of Sustainability every April.
 A celebration in the ways of a nature conscious society with Art Club’s RestArt, DEAL’s fern planting, and the completion of EarthHouse’s recycled art installation.
 The day will conclude with the second annual meeting of the Sustainabilities Council.

 In these ways, the Earth House represents the organized implementation of a liberal arts perspective.
 A liberal arts education exists to illuminate, through diversity of ideas and hands-on experience, the intersections between disciplines and discourses.